Consumer Medicine Information

 dampness can destroy some medicines.

-Keep Agrylin Capsules where children cannot reach it.
+Keep AGRYLIN where children cannot reach it.
 A locked cupboard at least one-and-a-half

 metres above the ground is a good place to store medicines.